PunchThrough/styleguide/ruby.md

     end

     # control flow
-    document.saved? || document.save!
+    document.saved? or document.save!

+    document.save and document.shipit
     ```

 * Do not use multi-line `?:` (the ternary operator); use `if/unless` instead.

 * Favor modifier `if/unless/while/until` usage when you have a single-line
   body.
-Another good alternative is the usage of control flow `&&/||`.
+Another good alternative is the usage of control flow `and/or`

     ```ruby
     # bad